serversideup/amplitudejs/docs/help-and-support/README.md

     content: "@521dimensions"
 ---

-# Help & Support
-We have a number of methods to help you get any questions answered regarding AmplitudeJS.

-## Community Support
+# Community Support
 Since AmplitudeJS is open sourced under the MIT license, any participating member can assist you with your support question.
 [Learn more about Community Support &rarr;](https://521dimensions.com/open-source/amplitudejs/docs/get-help/#community-support)

-## Professional Support
+# Professional Support
 If you would like to get in touch directly with the creators of AmplitudeJS or if you have a more time sensitive request, you can contact the creators directly.
 [Get Professional Support &rarr;](https://521dimensions.com/open-source/amplitudejs/docs/get-help/#professional-support)

-## Demos & Examples
+# Demos & Examples
 We have a number of demos and examples available for you to freely use.
 [View the demos &rarr;](https://521dimensions.com/open-source/amplitudejs/docs/examples/)

-## Tutorials
+# Tutorials
 We use [ServerSideUp](https://serversideup.net) for all of our tutorials.
 [See all of the tutorials &rarr;](https://serversideup.net/search/?type=tutorials&tags=amplitudejs)

-## Asking for support
+# Asking for support
 If you need help, here are a few tips:

 1. Be polite: You'd be shocked how many people demand everything for nothing.